JaneliaSciComp/SongExplorer/README.md

 ~/.ssh:/ssh` to `DEEPSONG_BIN`.

-* You might need to use ssh flags `-i /ssh/id_rsa -o "StrictHostKeyChecking no"` in "configuration.sh".
+* You might need to use ssh flags `-i /ssh/id_rsa -o "StrictHostKeyChecking no"` in "configuration.pysh".

 If you do not have a shared file system, the DeepSong image and configuration file must be separately installed on both computers, and you'll need to do all of the compute jobs remotely.

-Lastly, update "configuration.sh" with the specification of the server.
+Lastly, update "configuration.pysh" with the specification of the server.
 As when doing compute locally, DeepSong uses a job scheduler on the server to manage resources.
+The per-task resources used are the same as specified for the local machine in `<task>_local_resources_{gpu,cpu}`.

-    $ grep -A5 \'server configuration.sh
+    $ grep -A5 \'server configuration.pysh
     # specs of the 'server' computer
-    server_ipaddr=c03u14
+    server_ipaddr="c03u14"
     server_ncpu_cores=24
     server_ngpu_cards=4
     server_ngigabytes_memory=256